alibaba/graphlearn-for-pytorch/examples/distributed/README.md

   --num_server_procs_per_node=1 --num_client_procs_per_node=2 --master_addr=localhost
 ```

+Note:
-Note: you should change master_addr to the ip of server-node#0
+1. You should change master_addr to the ip of server-node#0
+2. The number of processes should be the same with the number of dataset partitions, i.e., num_server_procs_per_node * num_server_nodes = num_dataset_partitions.